An ergodic theorem for the weighted ensemble method: Introduction

 \section{Introduction}

-{Weighted ensemble}~\cite{ bhatt2010steady, chong2017path,costaouec2013analysis, darve2013computing,dickson,donovan2013efficient, huber1996weighted, rojnuckarin1998brownian, rojnuckarin2000bimolecular,zhang2007efficient, zhang2010weighted, zwier2015westpa} is an importance sampling technique, based on interacting particles, for distributions associated with a Markov chain.
-In this article, we will focus on sampling the average of a function, or {\em observable}, with respect to the steady state of a generic Markov chain.
+{Weighted ensemble}~\cite{ bhatt2010steady, chong2017path,costaouec2013analysis, darve2013computing,dickson,donovan2013efficient, huber1996weighted, rojnuckarin1998brownian, rojnuckarin2000bimolecular,zhang2007efficient, zhang2010weighted, zwier2015westpa} is an importance sampling method, based on interacting particles, for distributions associated with a Markov chain.
+In this article, we focus on sampling the average of a function with respect to the steady state distribution of a generic Markov chain.
 By generic, we mean that the only thing we might know about the Markov chain is how to sample it; in particular, we may not know its stationary distribution up to a normalization factor.

-A weighted ensemble consists of a collection of {\em particles} with associated {\em weights}.
-The particles evolve between {\em resampling} steps according to the law of the underlying Markov chain.
-In each resampling step, some of the particles are {\em copied} while others are {\em killed}; the resulting particles are given new weights so that the weighted ensemble is statistically unbiased.
-In this way, weighted ensemble can be understood as a kind of sequential Monte Carlo method~\cite{del2004feynman,del2005genealogical,doucetSMC}, as we explain in more detail below.
+Weighted ensemble consists of a collection of evolving {\em particles} with associated {\em weights}.
+In this sense, weighted ensemble can be understood as a kind of sequential Monte Carlo method~\cite{doucet2001sequential,del2004feynman,del2014particle,del2005genealogical,weare,assaraf,doucetSMC, webber2,webber}.
+In weighted ensemble, the particles evolve between {\em selection} steps according to the law of the underlying Markov chain.
+In each selection step, some of the particles are {copied} while others are {killed}; the resulting particles are given new weights so that weighted ensemble is statistically {\em unbiased}~\cite{zhang2010weighted}.

-The mechanism for resampling is based on dividing the particles into {\em bins}, where all the particles in a given bin are treated the same way.
-This can be understood as a kind of coarse-graining or stratification.
-In practice, the resampling should be designed so that important particles survive and irrelevant particles are killed.
-This effect can be achieved with bins that sufficiently resolve the relative importance of particles, along with a rule assigning a number of copies to each bin that reflects its importance.
-The definition of the bins, and how many copies to maintain in each, of course requires some care.
-With appropriate choices, weighted ensemble can have drastically smaller variance than direct Monte Carlo, or independent particles.
+The selection step is based on dividing the particles into {\em bins}, where the particles in each bin are resampled according to their relative weights.
+In practice, the binning, and the number of copies in each bin, should be chosen so that important particles survive and irrelevant particles are killed.
+The definition of the bins, and how many copies to maintain in each, requires some care.
+With appropriate choices, weighted ensemble can have drastically smaller variance than direct Monte Carlo, or independent particles; see the references above, or~\cite{zuckermanchong} for a more complete list.